SlimeKnights/slimeknights.github.io/docs/removed.md

 * **Shovels**: Just a weaker form of a mattock.
 * **Shortbows**: Not very distinct from longbows, and crossbows made a more unique early game bow.
+* **Knapsack**: Now works as a bag item in the inventory instead of a custom equipment item.

 ### Projectiles